mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 Pitch variance is a randomness added to the pitch each time the sound is played.
 This can add some variety to sounds to make them less repetitive.

 ## MaxInstances
-This dicatates how many instances of a sound can be playing at the same time.
+This dictates how many instances of a sound can be playing at the same time.
 The default is `1`.
 Adjust this to allow overlapping sounds.

 ## SoundLimitBehavior
 When the `MaxInstances` limit is reached, this tweak adjusts what will happen.
 The default is to `ReplaceOldest`, which will restart the sound.
 The other option is `IgnoreNew`, which will ignore the latest attempt to play the sound.